 - Create a Hangout button to start your app in a Hangout.
 Create a Hangout button, placing the button on your website.
 Users then click on the button to start a Hangout with your public application or extension running inside it.

 After a user starts your app or extension, its entry will appear in the Active Apps list on the left of the screen.
-The description and icons for each entry come from the fields you fill out in the Google Developers Console.
+The description and icons for each entry come from the fields you fill out in the Google API Console.

 Active Apps list